Oil Gains After Stockpiles Show Larger-Than-Expected Drop

 ADVERTISEMENT

-More than 50 million barrels of oil been drained from U.S. storage tanks since the end of March, and commercial crude inventories are 7.1% below last year's levels.
-Fears that U.S. producers would swamp the glutted market with more oil are also starting to ease.
+While oil storage levels remain high, more than 50 million barrels of oil have been drained from U.S. storage tanks since the end of March.
+Fears that U.S. producers would swamp the glutted market with more oil are also starting to ease amid signs that companies will slow down in response to lower prices.
+And Saudi Arabia on Monday said it is cutting not only production but exports, with plans to reduce August shipments by a million barrels a day versus year-earlier levels.

+"This narrowing in the U.S. surplus appears sustainable through the rest of this summer and possibly into the fall if the Saudis follow through on their intentions to sharply reduce their exports next month," Jim Ritterbusch, president of Ritterbusch & Associates, wrote in a research note.

 "Is it possible we've maxed out?
 There is that possibility," said Bob Yawger, director of the futures division at Mizuho Securities USA Inc.

 Demand figures have also been encouraging, analysts and traders said.
-The EIA reported that gasoline inventories fell by 1 million barrels last week.
+The EIA reported that gasoline inventories fell by 1 million barrels last week and gasoline demand neared a record high.

 Donald Morton, senior vice president at Herbert J. Sims & Co., who runs an energy-trading desk, said prices of different grades of oil around the world are moving closer together -- another sign of an increasingly tight market.